Siamese Algae Eater: Care, Tank Setup, Tank Mates, Diet, Breeding, etc.

 Siamese Algae Eater Breeding

-Siamese Algae Eaters breed in the same way as other fishes do but breeding these fishes takes a lot of effort.
-There are ways to breed them in farms using hormones.
-It can only be done by or in the presence of an expert.
+Siamese Algae Eaters breed in the same way as other fish, but breeding these fish takes a lot of effort.
+There are ways to breed them in farms using hormones, but it can only be done by or in the presence of an expert.

-The gender of the fishes can be easily known by looking at their size but a beginner or even an expert cannot mate them in the aquarium.
+The gender of the fish can be easily known by looking at their size, but a beginner or even an expert cannot mate them in the aquarium.
 Spawning may need a change in water conditions, but no one can tell it accurately.
-There is very little known about breeding them in the aquarium.
+Very little is known about breeding them in the aquarium.

 Summary

 Siamese Algae Eaters are quite active and clean the tank efficiently.
-They are peaceful and have many other qualities which make them perfect for beginners to start their hobby in fish keeping.
+They are peaceful and have many other qualities that make them perfect for beginners to start their hobby of fishkeeping.

-Healthy food and accurate tank set up is all they need to thrive in the tank.
-They are easy to feed and care but not as easy to breed.
+Healthy food and an accurate tank setup are all they need to thrive in the tank.
+They are easy to feed and care for but not as easy to breed.
 So, you can do everything effortlessly except breeding them in the aquarium.
-The simplicity and active movements will keep your tank interesting.
+Their simplicity and active movements will keep your tank interesting.

-Did you keep Siamese Algae Eaters in your tank? or planning to have one?
+Did you keep Siamese Algae Eaters in your tank, or are you planning to have one?
 What do you think about them?
-Let us know everything in the comment.
+Let us know in the comments.